 Learn more about funding and withdrawing from our account support section.

-Our wide range of videos offer platform tours, plus features to help you get started and understand how to take full advantage of the platform's functionality and risk management features.
+Our wide range of videos offer platform guides and tours, plus features to help you get started and understand how to take full advantage of the platform's functionality and risk management features.

 When you spread bet, you are taking a position on the real-time movement of a financial market.
 The markets can move quickly throughout the day, so the value of your spread bets and/or account can also change quickly.
 It is therefore important that you understand how to manage your risk.